raszga/XArmBusLink-using-ESP32/README.md

 ## Overview

-XArmBusLink drives a 6-servo arm using inverse kinematics for XY/TCP-frame targeting, synchronized speed-based moves, and flash-persisted trajectories.
+XArmBusLink drives a 6-servo arm using inverse kinematics for XY/TCP-frame targeting, synchronized speed-based moves, and flash-persisted trajectories...

 ## Hardware